cairo-book/cairo-book/src/ch03-03-custom-data-structures.md

 Let us define what operations we need to create a stack :

-- Push an item to the top of the stack
+- Push an item to the top of the stack.
-- Pop an item from the top of the stack
+- Pop an item from the top of the stack.
 - Check whether there are still any elements in the stack.

 From these specifications we can define the following interface :